Skip to content

 October to November: Foundation and Planning

 In October and November, it’s ideal to lay a solid foundation by identifying key areas that need review.
 Take a diagnostic test or review previous coursework to understand your strengths and weaknesses in each AP subject.
 During this time, set up a detailed study schedule with weekly goals, allowing extra time for areas where you need improvement.
 Gather resources, including textbooks, study guides, and any online resources, such as Khan Academy or AP Classroom from College Board.
 Consider joining a study group with classmates or online forums, as collaborative learning can be especially helpful for complex subjects like AP Chemistry or AP Calculus.
+This is also when AP exam registration typically closes, so make sure you’ve registered before diving into prep.

 December to January: Begin Structured Review